Romanian distance runner Constantina Tomescu-Dita in action at the 2005 World Half Marathon Championships

-Remarkably, just one week after this victory the tough-as-teak Romanian, who was born and raised on a farm in the country’s south, flew halfway around the world to clinch victory in the Chicago Marathon in 2:23:45.
+Remarkably, just one week after this victory, Dita – who was born and raised on a farm in the south of Romania – flew half way around the world to clinch victory at the Chicago Marathon in 2:23:45.

-Some may question the logic of decision to run two big races in such close proximity but for resilient Dita it was not big deal.
+Some may question the logic of her decision to run two big races in such close proximity, but for resilient Dita it was not a big deal.

 “Many times close to a big marathon, I did a tempo run around 1:10 long,” she explains.
-“All I was doing was replacing a half marathon race of similar distance to the tempo run.”
+“All I was doing was replacing that tempo run with a half marathon race.”

 World marathon bronze and half marathon gold in 2005

 In 2005 the hard-grafting Dita was in the form of her life.
-In April’s London Marathon she set a national record of 2:22:50 for second behind Paula Radcliffe and in August snared a marathon bronze at the Helsinki World Championship.
+At April’s London Marathon she set a national record of 2:22:50 for second behind Paula Radcliffe and in August snared a marathon bronze at the World Championships in Helsinki.

-Targeting the defence of her Chicago Marathon in the fall - once again the World Half Marathon Championships – which took place just one week before would provide the perfect preparation.
+Targeting the defence of her Chicago Marathon title later that year, once again the World Half Marathon Championships – which took place just one week before – would provide the perfect preparation.

 “I was surprised (at the lead I held), I was running a normal pace but maybe the opposition found it very cold,” she says.
 “For me, it was good weather.
 I love to run in the rain.”